catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 of the prerequisite resources ready, we can begin creating our new load balancer.

-Creating a secret using the Barbican service
+Creating a secret using the Secret Storage service
 ===================================================

 First, we need to create a secret containing our TLS certificates and key,